AdamSobieski/adamsobieski.github.io/thought-experiments/index.md

 ## Higher-dimensional Computer Vision and Artificial Intelligence

-What if artificial-intelligence systems could navigate and explore higher-dimensional simulated environments?
+What if artificial-intelligence systems could perceive, navigate, and explore higher-dimensional simulated environments?

 How would artificial, simulated higher-dimensional sensors work?
-For four-dimensional spaces, for instance, might artificial retinas be three-dimensional?
+For four-dimensional spaces, might artificial retinas be three-dimensional?
 Would four-dimensional lenses focus incoming rays onto three-dimensional retinas?

 Would artificial neural networks be able to readily learn to control attached sensors and to move around in four-dimensional spaces, perceiving and comprehending these environments?